ravimohan1991/Equalizer/README.md

   - Configurable points and adrenaline for Covers/Seals
 - FlagCarrier's location on HUD

-Some more statistics including teamkills and suicides are on TODO list.
+Some more statistics including spawnkills, teamkills and suicides are on TODO list.

 There is a long TODO list for balancing teams
 - A backend for accepting the above statistics along with (points per hour) PPH and comeup with a player rating points (PRP)